-The Company entered into a contract with Smart Innovation Global Pte.
-Ltd. (formerly known as Armorcoat Technologies Pte.
-Ltd.), a firm owned by a significant shareholder, for the rental of an office space for an amount of S\$1,387,000 (2015: S\$696,000).
+The Group entered into a contract with Smart Innovation Global Pte.
+Ltd., a firm owned by a significant shareholder, for the rental of an office space for an amount of \$\$1,221,000 (2016: \$\$1,387,000).

-During the current financial year, the Company made payment of approximately S\$5,000 on behalf of Smart EV Pte Ltd, a company in which one of the directors of the Company is also a director.
+During the current financial year, the Group bought plant and equipment of S\$214,000 from a company related to a director and also made a payment of S\$39,000 on behalf of a company related to a director.

-During the current financial year, one of the subsidiaries of the Company earned rental income of approximately \$\$2,000 from a company which is owned by a significant shareholder.
+During the previous financial year, one of the subsidiaries of the Company earned rental income of approximately \$\$2,000 from a company which is owned by a significant shareholder.

-During the current financial year, the Group wrote-back an amount due to a related party, which is owned by a significant shareholder, of \$\$938,000.
+During the previous financial year, the Group wrote-back an amount due to a related party, which is owned by a significant shareholder, of S\$938,000.